Honors & Awards

 Reifeis was only outdone in singles play by teammate Katerina Matysova who went 21-3 with a perfect spring season.
 Reifeis posted a team second-best 20-14 in singles play, playing out of the No. 1, No. 2, and No. 3 positions.
 She went 12-10 in spring play and had a 3-6 record in Big Ten play.

 Off the court, Reifeis was named to the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.

 Reifeis played for the North Central High School tennis team, which was the runner-up for State in 2014.
 Under head coach Dan Brunette, Reifeis achieved a record of 95-10 and a national recruiting ranking of 53.
 Reifeis was number one in singles through all four years of high school, and a four-time First Team All-State player.
 Reifeis also won the Purdue ITA Summer Circuit in July 2016.
 Additionally, Reifeis was an AP distinguished scholar and a member of the National Honors Society.

 Reifeis is the daughter of Rick and Jenny Reifeis and was born on Aug.
 18, 1998 in Indianapolis, Ind.
 Reifeis has one brother, Will.
 Reifeis studies actuarial science in the College of Business Administration at Nebraska.
-A Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018, she is a four-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
+A Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018, she is a five-time Nebraska Scholar-Athlete Honor Roll selection.
+She was a member of the Tom Osborne Citizenship Team in 2017, 2018 and 2019.

 In the summers, Reifeis enjoys playing and teaching tennis, and likes to read in her free time.